Bedford Blues: Beginning of the century

 The club's record prior to 1905 was good enough to bring the all Blacks to the town for the first time.
 The match itself was a great attraction with the town's schools and factories closing for the half day to enable people to attend.
 The result (0–41 to New Zealand) was similar to the fate that most club sides suffered in their successful tour.
 Only Wales beat them.

 In the seasons immediately preceding World War I the fixture list grew stronger, and the club lost only one game in 1913–14.
 The facilities had also improved.
 With a better playing arena, the first stand had been erected in 1905 and in 1910 a new pavilion was built.
 At that time it was considered one of the best rugby club pavilions in the country.
 The fact that it is still standing (now known as the 'Scrumhall' bar) is proof of the quality of workmanship and materials.

 The First World War threatened the club's existence when the ground was taken over by the Military Authorities for use as an Army Camp.
+In 1921 the club was likely the first, and certainly many years before Leicester Tigers and Bristol Bears, to implement the use of letters on the backs of player jerseys instead of numbers.
 Things did improve very quickly and by the late twenties and early thirties Bedford once again were at the top.
 Even today some older supporters consider this the club's best ever period - practically every member of the team in 1938–39 was very close to international honours.
 Further improvements had been made at the ground, the biggest being the stand opened in 1933 which is still in use today.